Rafi Muhammad Chaudhry: Pakistan Atomic Energy Commission

 In 1960, Chaudhry joined the Pakistan Atomic Energy Commission, where he engaged nuclear technology research.
 He was the first director of the Pakistan Institute of Nuclear Science and Technology (PINSTECH), and was instrumental in the installation of nuclear particle accelerator there.
 Chaudhry published 42 research papers while at PINSTECH, and due to the sensitivity of the work, the papers were highly classified.
 Chaudhry was an administrative and influential figure in the establishment of PARR-I reactor as well, as being part team that supervised the first reactor criticality at PINSTECH.
 In 1967, Rafi supervised the team of scientists at PINSTECH that successfully produced the first batch of radioisotopes.

-1971 war and atomic bomb project

-In 1968, Chaudhry went to United States with a fellowship awarded by University of California at Berkeley.
-There, he was joined by Hafeez Qureshi, a mechanical engineer who built weapons in the 1970s.
-In 1969, Chaudhry moved to the University of Chicago where he did his research at Argonne National Laboratory (ANL).
-In 1970, Chaudhry and Qureshi visited the National Museum of the United States Air Force where they saw the actual design of Fat Man – an implosion device built during the World War II.

-In 1971, after the Indo-Pakistani War of 1971, Chaudhry returned to Pakistan and joined Government College University.
-In January 1972, Chaudhry represented the HTL's delegation at the Multan Meeting, convened by Zulfikar Ali Bhutto.
-During the meeting, Chaudhry spoke, as he said: I was perhaps the only one among the scientists who had seen an actual atom bomb.
-Chaudhry was immediately posted at PINSTECH institute, where he was made director of Radiation Physics Division (RPD).
-Chaudhry was among the senior scientists that built the first nuclear pile PARR-II reactor at Pinstech.
-Under Chaudhry, the RPD scientists engaged in research in radiation physics.

 Post career

 In 1973, Rafi moved back to High Tension Laboratory at GCU Lahore.
 In 1975, he joined the Centre for Solid State Physics at the Punjab University and continued to work there as an honorary Professor; he was made Professor Emeritus in 1977.
 Chaudhry died peacefully at the age of 85 in Lahore.